Hallucination Score: Towards Mitigating Hallucinations in Generative Image Super-Resolution: Introduction

 In this work, we aim to bridge this gap by constructing an automated rater that detects hallucinations and allows for semantically plausible perceptual differences from ground-truth based on recent powerful multimodal large language models (MLLMs).
 It is called \textit{hallucination score} (HS), which we show correlates well to human perceptual decisions.
 We examine the existing image distance and similarity metrics, confirming that they correlate poorly with our measure; however, we observe that certain semantics-aware deep features (\eg, DINOv2~\cite{oquab2023dinov2} and CLIP~\cite{radford2021learning}) correlate the best with HS.
 Motivated by these analyses, we propose a scalable and differentiable approach to reduce the hallucinations based on those strong semantic representations.

-We summarize our contributions as follows: (i) {we define hallucinations in the GSR context, and devise an MLLM-based HS specifically designed to measure them}; (ii) {we conduct user studies and extensively analyze existing image metrics, similarity measures, and quality models, finding that (a) our HS is closely correlated to human opinion, and (b) among existing differentiable metrics, a simple cosine similarity based on semantically-aware deep features is best correlated to HS}; and lastly, (iii) based on these results, we show that we can directly reduce hallucinations through reward back-propagation without damaging or even improving perceptual quality.
+We summarize our contributions as follows: (i) {we define hallucinations in the GSR context, and devise our MLLM-based HS to measure them}; (ii) {we conduct user studies and extensively analyze existing image metrics, similarity measures, and quality models, finding that HS (a) closely correlates to human opinion, and (b) forms a complementary evaluation dimension}; and (iii) We propose a few proxies that can effectively approximate MLLM-based HS and human ratings.
+Using differentiable HS proxies, we demonstrate how to directly reduce GSR hallucinations through reward back-propagation, without sacrificing realism or fidelity.